Federal Superfund Sites in Connecticut

 Raymark Industries manufactured friction products such as brakes and clutches from about 1919 through 1989 at its factory at 75 East Main Street.
 The manufacturing process included the mixing of asbestos, heavy metals and resins to form the friction material used in brake pads, clutches and gaskets.
 Waste generated in the manufacturing process was collected in on-site lagoons.
 As a lagoon filled, flow was diverted to another and the full lagoon was dewatered and excavated.
 Excavated waste was used to fill low laying portions of the property and offered as fill off-site, which was used at numerous areas in Stratford.

 In the mid 1990's waste was excavated from 46 residences and a school, brought back to the factory site, and an impermeable cap was installed over the waste.
 The site has been redeveloped into Stratford Crossing Shopping Center.
-EPA plans to excavate waste from Ferry Creek (OU3) and scattered sites throughout Stratford (OU6) and move a portion of the waste to the former Raybestos Ballfield (OU4), where an impermeable cap will be installed over the waste.
-Preparation of the ballfield will begin in late 2019 with excavation of the OU6 sites to follow in 2020.
+EPA is excavating waste from Ferry Creek (OU3) and scattered sites throughout Stratford (OU6) and moving the waste to the former Raybestos Ballfield (OU4), where an impermeable cap will be installed over the waste (see livecam link below).
+Preparation of the ballfield began in late 2019 with excavation of the OU6 sites ongoing.
 When completed, the former ballfield will be suitable for redevelopment.